 |Must be a vested member of TRS||Must be an active member with two years of TRS service credit|

 If you are a vested member of TRS Plan 2 you may use service credit earned in an out-of-state public retirement system that covers teachers to qualify for early retirement.
-However, it's important to remember that only your Washington State service credit will be used to calculate your retirement benefit.
-For any out-of-state service credit used, your benefit will be reduced for each year you are under age 65.
+However, it's important to remember that only your Washington state service credit will be used to calculate your retirement benefit.
+Your benefit will be reduced for each year you are under age 65, and for any out-of-state service credit used.